-But how do they achieve this capacity and will you be legal towing the full amount with a few pals on board?
+Pickup towing limits of 3.5-tonnes are rapidly becoming the industry standard but how do they achieve this capacity and will you be legal towing the full amount with a few pals on board?
 Not always…

 Towing limits, like gross vehicle weights, have been devised to make sure each vehicle is safely operating within its capabilities.
 Various aspects of the vehicle are taken into consideration by the authorities when rating the maximum towing capacity like engine performance, braking force and suspension.

-Eating into the payload
+Eating Into the Payload

-Golden Rules of towing
+Golden Rules of Towing